bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The form is tagged as a `` `date ``, followed by a date value in three components.
 The tag hints what types are expected/checked for the following elements.
-The binding between tag and type is done itself as a tagged form in the library or
+The binding between tag and type is done itself as a tagged form in the library:

 		(`use `date Date)